ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Ensemble Model Parameters
 ============================

-``DO_ENSEMBLE``: (Default: "FALSE")
+``DO_ENSEMBLE``: (Default: false)
    Flag that determines whether to run a set of ensemble forecasts (for each set of specified cycles).
-If this is set to "TRUE", ``NUM_ENS_MEMBERS`` forecasts are run for each cycle, each with a different set of stochastic seed values.
-When "FALSE", a single forecast is run for each cycle.
+If this is set to true, ``NUM_ENS_MEMBERS`` forecasts are run for each cycle, each with a different set of stochastic seed values.
+When false, a single forecast is run for each cycle.

 ``NUM_ENS_MEMBERS``: (Default: "1")
-   The number of ensemble members to run if ``DO_ENSEMBLE`` is set to "TRUE".
+   The number of ensemble members to run if ``DO_ENSEMBLE`` is set to true.
 This variable also controls the naming of the ensemble member directories.
 For example, if ``NUM_ENS_MEMBERS`` is set to "8", the member directories will be named *mem1, mem2, ..., mem8*.
 If it is set to "08" (with a leading zero), the member directories will be named *mem01, mem02, ..., mem08*.
 However, after reading in the number of characters in this string (in order to determine how many leading zeros, if any, should be placed in the names of the member directories), the workflow generation scripts strip away those leading zeros.
 Thus, in the variable definitions file (``GLOBAL_VAR_DEFNS_FN``), this variable appears with its leading zeros stripped.
-This variable is not used unless ``DO_ENSEMBLE`` is set to "TRUE".
+This variable is not used unless ``DO_ENSEMBLE`` is set to true.

 .. _HaloBlend: